An easy recipe for turkey chili, a thick, aromatic stew of leftover turkey meat, onions, tomatoes, and spices.

 The list of ingredients needed to make this recipe isn't exactly short.
 But don't let that deter you!
 Lots of spices are essential to a good chili.
 And once you lay out the ingredients, the rest of the recipe is a breeze.

-For the seasoning mixture: I use chili powder, cumin, smoked paprika, dried oregano, crushed red peppers, tomato paste, and minced garlic.
+Chili powder, cumin, smoked paprika, dried oregano, crushed red peppers, tomato paste, minced garlic, and water.

 Variations